pranigopu/pranigopu/README.md

 <details>
 <summary><b>Implementing Neural Style Transfer (NST) for Audio (2024)</b></summary>
-<p>Implement neural style transfer (NST) to transfer the style of an ambient soundscape onto a musical piece using deep learning techniques.</p>
+<p>Implemented neural style transfer (NST) to blend ambient soundtracks with melodic compositions.
+Developed a CNN for genre classification (implemented with Keras) and integrated it into a custom NST algorithm for audio (handling tensor operations using Tensorflow).
+Created an end-to-end interface on Google Colab for seamless audio processing and style transfer.
+Despite noisy outputs, the project provided insights into the potential and limitations of applying NST to audio.</p>
 <a href="https://github.com/pranigopu/ambience-to-music-neuralStyleTransfer"><b>See GitHub repository >></b></a>
 <br>
 <table>